keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 (2) Identify Domain Specific Operations

-At this point, we've got a basic prototype of what we'd like the final deployment state of our Operator instance to be.
-In this case, it's a single busybox pod.

-The next step from here, is thinking about what our **domain specific operations** are.
+At this point, we've got a basic prototype of what we'd like the final deployment state of our Operator in tried to The next step from here, is thinking about what our **domain specific operations** are.
 The previously generated pod YAML will not handle all of these operations as is.
 Rehashing requirements into domain specific operations:

 - **If a message and duration are supplied, create a busybox pod with a duration and message** : This is pretty straightforward to automate.
 You just specify the `timeout` duration and `message` in the pods YAML.
 No real issues here.